-Sometimes teeth will chip after sustaining little bumps such as on drinking from a bottle, or when someone accidentally bites down on their fork or a hard piece of food.
-Teeth can also chip from repetetive habits like biting one's nails, tearing open plastic bags with their teeth or chewing on pens with their teeth.
+Sometimes teeth will chip after sustaining little bumps such as when drinking from a bottle, or when someone accidentally bites down on their fork or a hard piece of food.
+Teeth can also chip from repetetive habits such as biting one's nails, tearing open plastic bags with their teeth or chewing on pens.
 These events may cause small chips in the enamel, and sometimes deeper crack lines can radiate out from these initial small chips.
 It is wise to have these chips checked and either polished out, or the tooth repaired, as this is less likely to lead to the chip progressing into a bigger crack and eventually causing a fractured tooth.

 This young boy had an accident in the swimming pool and he hit both of his incisors on the coping tiles.
 Both teeth fractured but fortunately, neither of the fractures reached the pulps (nerves) of the teeth.
 The two central incisors were then restored with carefully placed, multi-layered composite resins.

 This young boy fell off his skateboard and struck his chin on landing.
 This caused his teeth to hit hard together and the lower incisor fractured.
 He was very fortunate that the fracture did not quite reach the pulp (nerve) of the tooth and so we were able to bond a composite resin to replace the fractured part of his tooth.
 He was then reviewed over the next 12 months to ensure the pulp stayed alive and did not perish subsequent to the trauma.

 This photo shows the boy as he presented with half of his left central incisor fractured off, and the corner of his right incisor also missing.

 This close-up photo shows the fractured teeth and the fine cracks radiating out into the remaining tooth structure.
 It is important that these cracks are covered and sealed in order to try to prevent their spread in the future.